Xerith89/pegasus-api/README.md

 The follow commands are available from the console whilst the system is running -

-`close` - Performs a graceful close on the Pegasus server after stopping all services.
+`shutdown` - Performs a graceful shutdown on the Pegasus server after stopping all services.

 `startall` - Start all non running services.

+`start {servicename}` - Start the designated service if it exists and is not running.

+`stop {servicename}` - Stop the designated service if it exists and is not running.

 `stopall` - Stop all running services.